gnp-x/cyberelia_guide/src/content/docs/commands/gym.md

 </span>).
 :::
 :::note
-Attributes aren't wired into any game logic at this time, but are being slowly implemented over time as we build more of the game.
+Efficiency is not currently in the game as of writing this.
 :::